 - Employers may want to provide heavy gloves to protect individuals' hands from debris when pushing their manual wheelchairs, a patch kit to repair flat tires, and extra batteries for those who use motorized wheelchairs or scooters.
 Arrangements should also be made to make wheelchairs available after evacuation.

 Employers should install lighted fire strobes and other visual or vibrating alerting devices to supplement audible alarms.
 Lighted strobes should not exceed five flashes per second due to risk of triggering seizures in some individuals.
-Section 4.28 of the ADAAG specifically addresses alarms.
+Section 702 of the ADA Standards specifically addresses alarms.

 - Employers may want to provide alerting devices, vibrating paging devices, wireless communicators, or two-way paging systems to alert individuals with hearing impairments of the need to evacuate.